mogita/douban-crawler/Readme.md

 python app.py crawl_books -i tags.csv
 ```

-> Certainly, you can write a tags.csv without the `get_tags` step.
-You'll have to make sure the tags you specified can lead to any actual result of books.
+> Certainly, you can create the tags.csv without using the `get_tags` script.
+You might want to make sure the tags you specified can lead to any actual result of books.

 # License